 The rights of UK nationals in Ireland (and vice-versa) are covered under the 1949 Ireland Act, which will continue to apply if the UK leaves the EU with or without a deal.
 A no deal Brexit will have no implications for UK nationals’ right to reside in Ireland.

-Changes to national legislation will provide for a transitional period until 31 December 2020 for UK nationals and their family members to renew their residence rights by obtaining a new residence document.
+A new law passed on 21 March 2019 provides for a transitional period until 31 December 2020 for UK nationals and their family members already resident in Latvia on the withdrawal date to re-register their residence rights.

-During this period, registration and permanent residence certificates issued before 29 March 2019 will be recognised as temporary national residence permits (unless they expire during this period).
+During this period, registration and permanent residence certificates issued before Brexit day will be recognised as temporary national residence permits (unless they expire during this period).
 After they have obtained a new residence document, they will continue to reside in Latvia in accordance with the rules for residence of EU citizens.
-The same conditions will also apply to their family members who join them after 29 March 2019.
+The same conditions will also apply to their family members who join them after Brexit day.

-After 29 March 2019, each UK national holding a residence document will be sent a letter explaining the procedure for obtaining a new document - they will need to submit an application in a free format, with a copy of their valid travel document, by post, electronically (secure electronic signature is required), or personally in any regional office of the OCMA.
+After Brexit day, each UK national holding a residence document will be sent a letter explaining the procedure for obtaining a new document - they will need to submit an application in a free format, with a copy of their valid travel document, by post, electronically (secure electronic signature is required), or personally in any regional office of the OCMA.

 Citizens of the United Kingdom and their family who do not have a Latvian residence document must personally submit an application for a new residence document, attaching documents that prove their employment, study or self-employment activities in Latvia for at least six months.

-Under draft amendments to the Law on the Legal Status of Aliens, a transition/grace period of nine months will allow issuance of residence permits to UK nationals and their families resident in Lithuania before 29 March 2019.
+Under draft amendments to the Law on the Legal Status of Aliens, a transition/grace period of nine months will allow issuance of residence permits to UK nationals and their families resident in Lithuania before Brexit day.

-In a no-deal scenario, after 29 March 2019, British nationals living in Luxembourg will need to apply for a residence permit as a third country national.
+In a no-deal scenario, after Brexit day, British nationals living in Luxembourg will need to apply for a residence permit as a third country national.

-Those British nationals already living in Luxembourg on 29 March 2019 will be able to continue using their existing residence card as proof of residence until 30 March 2020.
+Those British nationals already living in Luxembourg on Brexit day will be able to continue using their existing residence card as proof of residence until 30 March 2020.
 After this date, they will need to have a third-country residence permit and will need to apply for one before 31 December 2019.

-British nationals, who wish to begin residing in Luxembourg after 29 March 2019, will need to follow the existing third country national registration procedure.
+British nationals, who wish to begin residing in Luxembourg after Brexit day, will need to follow the existing third country national registration procedure.
 They are required to apply for a residence permit before entering Luxembourg, and can only reside in Luxembourg once their application has been approved.

 The Maltese government has stated that it intends to offer UK nationals resident in Malta on the withdrawal date continued residence in Malta, with open access to the labour market without an employment permit.
 Dependent family members will also be able to reside in Malta together with the family member, provided that relationship existed on the withdrawal date.